grakkit/grakkit/README.md

 ```
 That `data` object is now linked to that path.
 When you refresh, reload, or restart the server, any data assigned to the object will be saved to a JSON file.
 If the data includes any circular references, they will be parsed out.
 If your data contains any value that is not an array, object, string, number, boolean, null, or undefined, it will also be parsed out.

-In the following example, the `grakkit/jx` module is used store a player's inventory with JSON while they're offline.
+In the following example, **the `grakkit/jx` module is used** to store a player's inventory with JSON while they're offline.
 When they log in, the stored data is parsed back into their inventory.

 ```javascript
 const $ = core.import('grakkit/jx');